 However, professional day traders do not place an order as soon as their system generates a trade signal.
 Instead, they wait patiently for a more favorable price before pulling the trigger.

 If you find the stock price is trading below the VWAP indicator and you buy the stock at market price, you are not paying more than the average price of the stock for that given period.

 With VWAP trading, know you’re always getting a lower price than average.

 By knowing the volume weighted average price of the shares, you can easily make an informed decision about whether you are paying more or less for the stock compared to other day traders.

 Reason # 3: A VWAP Cross Can Signal a Change in Market Bias

-Buying low and selling high is all-great; however, if you are a momentum trader, you would look to buy when the price is going up and sell when the price is going down, right?
+Buying low and selling high can be a great strategy.
+However, as a momentum trader, you’re looking to buy when the price goes up and sell when the price goes down.

 Since the VWAP indicator resembles an equilibrium price in the market, when the price crosses above the VWAP line, you can interpret this as a signal that the momentum is going up and traders are willing to pay more money to acquire shares.

-When the price crosses below the VWAP, consider this a signal that the momentum is bearish and act accordingly.
+Conversely, when the price crosses below the line, consider this a signal that the momentum is bearish and act accordingly.

 Reason # 4: VWAP Can Act as Dynamic Support and Resistance